-At 31 March 2021, 91% of the company's debt was fixed or hedged.
-Orbit Capital Plc arranged its third public bond issue on 24 November 2020 raising £300 million which was used to provide long term funding to support the Group strategy.
-Orbit has £150 million of variable debt funding, of which £107 million is held in Orbit Treasury Limited, which could be exposed to rises in LIBOR rates.
-If LIBOR were to increase by 0.50%, then the impact would be additional interest costs of £535 thousand to the statement of comprehensive income.
+At 31 March 2023, 99% of Orbit Group's debt was fixed or hedged.
+Orbit has £18.7 million of variable debt funding, of which £18.7 million is held in Orbit Treasury Limited, which could be exposed to rises in SONIA rates.
+If SONIA were to increase by 0.50%, then the impact would be additional interest costs of £93.5 thousand to the statement of comprehensive income.
 Any such costs can be recovered from the Associations.